-When asked about his special medical interests, Dr. Washatka responded “Internal medicine is fun; but there is nothing like a nice case of chronic diarrhea”
+When asked about his special medical interests, Dr. Washatka responded “Internal medicine is fun, but there is nothing like a nice case of chronic diarrhea”.

-In his spare time, he enjoys home improvement, brewing beer, running, motorcycling, skiing and even a little Scuba diving.
+In his spare time, he enjoys home improvement, brewing beer, running, motorcycling, skiing, and even a little Scuba diving.

 Dr. Sara Nichols

-Dr. Nichols grew up in Mesquite, TX before attending the University of Texas at Dallas for undergraduate school and Texas A&M University for veterinary school where she graduated in 2014.
+Dr. Nichols grew up in Mesquite, TX before attending the University of Texas at Dallas for undergraduate school and Texas A&M University for a veterinary school where she graduated in 2014.
 She has enjoyed the busy lifestyle of an emergency medicine veterinarian near Philadelphia, PA, but she is so excited to return home to the great state of Texas!
 Dr. Nichols’s special interests include emergency medicine and feline medicine.
-In her spare time, she enjoys camping, crafting, and spending time with her wonderful husband, Blake, her mixed breed dog, Peanut, and mischievous kitties, Leah and Xena.
+In her spare time, she enjoys camping, crafting, and spending time with her wonderful husband, Blake, her mixed-breed dog, Peanut, and mischievous kitties, Leah and Xena.